TeamQuarkVIT/envision-workshop-ml/README.md

 <!-- Workshop Details -->
 ## Workshop Details

-Our AI/ML Workshop will be a multiple event, where you will get to learn about the basics of AI/ML, its applications in the industry, and hands-on experience in building machine learning models as also their deployment on various platforms.
+Our AI/ML Workshop will be a multiple day event, where you will get to learn about the basics of AI/ML, its applications in the industry, and hands-on experience in building machine learning models as also their deployment on various platforms.
 The workshop will cover the following topics:

 * 🤖 Introduction to AI/ML
-* 🔍 Supervised Learning
 * 🧠 Deep Learning
 * 💬 Natural Language Processing (NLP)
 * 🕵️ Hands on projects